igorkulman/iOSSampleApp/README.md

 ### Other concepts

-* Localization to 2 languages with [safer string usage](https://blog.kulman.sk/using-ios-strings-in-a-safer-way/) and checking for missing translations
+* Localization to 2 languages with String catalogs
 * Continuous integration with Github Actions and Danger
 * Unit testing, including [testing view controllers for leaks](https://blog.kulman.sk/unit-testing-memory-leaks/)
-* Creating a view controller in code when Storyboard cannot be used
+* Creating a view controller in code with dependency injection
 * Using static UITableView cells in a typed way with enums
 * Creating simple cells with UIListContentConfiguration
 * Automated AppStore screenshots taking in multiple languages